kanglicheng/code-school/full-stack-project/resources/expository_readings/web_app_architecture.md

 pass callbacks around *every damn time* you make a DB query.

-Thin doesn't solve the single-threaded problem, but it is significantly faster than Webrick.
+Thin doesn't solve the single-threaded problem, but it is significantly faster than WEBrick.
 You should probably be using Thin in prod.